openstack/ironic-specs/specs/template.rst

 * Please wrap text at 79 columns.

-* The filename in the git repository should match the launchpad URL, for example a URL of: https://blueprints.launchpad.net/ironic/+spec/awesome-thing should be named awesome-thing.rst
+* The filename in the git repository must match the launchpad URL, for example a URL of: https://blueprints.launchpad.net/ironic/+spec/awesome-thing must be named awesome-thing.rst

 * Please do not delete any of the sections in this template.
 If you have nothing to say for a whole section, just write: None